averykhoo/data-science-training-package/syllabus.md

 #   Syllabus

-*   converted from word doc (version 2019-11-05)
+*   New syllabus (revised on 2019-11-05), converted from word doc
-*   "appreciate existence of" means:
+*   "Appreciate the existence of" means:
-    *   know that it exists and roughly what it does
+    *   Know that this thing exists and roughly what it does
-    *   not necessary to know how or why it works
+    *   But it's not necessary to know how or why it works

 ##  Foundation Module (1 week)